platocrat/personality-lab/README.md

     You can leave this container running since we can detach from this screen without interrupting the container.

-3. Detach from the `nextjs` screen session:
+3. Detach from the `next-app` screen session:

     Press `Ctrl+A` then `D`.